thehyve/pmc-conversion/test_data/test_data_NGS/README.md

    - `full_dataset`, and
    - `alternative`, from which patient PAT2 has been removed.

-The datasets also contain test data for cBioportal in the NGS folder.
 The data include the following samples:

 - BIOS1T_BIOM1T (tumor) and BIOS1N_BIOM1N (normal) for patient PAT1,